 If you want to see the full breakdown of U applications at USCIS, check out their data chart.

 With such an increase in filings, adjudications have slowed down considerably.
-Currently at both the Vermont and Nebraska Service Centers, it is taking 49 months – over four years! – to have a case reviewed.
-And that’s not even for an approval – it’s merely to be put on the four-year long wait list.
+Currently, at both the Vermont and Nebraska Service Centers, it is taking 49 months – over four years! – to have a case reviewed.
+And that’s not even for approval – it’s merely to be put on the four-year-long wait list.
 We can’t even inquire about a case unless it was filed on or before November 4, 2014.

 Requests for Evidence